apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Star dunes: Ancient find helps scientists unravel secrets of mysterious sand structures**
+**Kamala Harris meets Netanyahu rival in push for cease-fire deal**

-You can read more about it [here](https://www.cnn.com/2024/03/04/world/star-sand-dune-ancient-mystery-erg-chebbi-scn/index.html).
+You can read more about it [here](https://apnews.com/article/israel-hamas-war-kamala-harris-white-house-e86e6f95a0707e290384fcc86367e4fd).

 ## Requirements
 - Python 3.8